jordowag/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for the Document Object Model.
+It is an API for HTML documents and shows how it is structured.
+It is shaped like a tree, having the root element (html) and each branch being one of its direct children, which also have their own children.

 2. What is an event?
+An event is any interaction the user tries to make with the page.
+It varies from mouse clicks, to scrolling, to keypresses.
+The webpage loading up is also an event!

 3. What is an event listener?
+An event listener is a property you can add to anything on the DOM.
+It will look for an event to occur on that element, like mouse click, and will run the callback given to it every time it occurs.

 4. Why would we convert a NodeList into an Array?
+NodeList are array-like objects, however, they do not have array methods.
+If we want to use array methods like map and forEach we would need to convert them to arrays.

 5. What is a component?